 What do you get when you mix quirky co-workers, questionable customers and a sensible, lovable career waitress?
 The answer is TIna's Groove—the comic strip that delivers quick wit, lively humor and lots of laughs.

 Centered on the life of Tina, a server at Pepper’s Fine Dining Restaurant, TIna's Groove chronicles the daily challenges of a waitress trained in the art of maintaining composure in the midst of madness.
-At work and at home, we follow Tina as she copes with friends, relationships, and the day-to-day trials of a working woman living life in the 21st century.
+At work and at home, we follow Tina as she copes with friends, relationships, and the day-to-day interactions of a working woman living life on her own terms.

 Tina is the Everywoman of our time: smart, funny and real.
 She’s not waiting for her life to begin – she’s living it.
 Wherever her groove takes her, Tina is happy being Tina.